graphql-java-generator/graphql-maven-plugin-project/README.md

     * Through unit and integration tests (for the plugin logic)
     * Through full integration tests: three samples contain both the client and the server parts.
 Integration tests are run on client side, against "its" server side.
 More than 250 integration tests are run on client side against the server part.
 * A big effort is done to __avoid any impact on your code, when the plugin evolves__.
-* A maven/gradle goal/task allows to __merge several schemas in one__, adding (for instance) relay capability in the generated schema
+* The `generateGraphQLSchema` maven/gradle goal/task allows to __merge several schemas in one__, adding (for instance) relay capability in the generated schema

 # Two main versions: 1.x and 2.x